 Anyone looking to meet Santa at Walt Disney World is in luck!
-Thankfully, there are a number of opportunities to see him daily in the parks.
+Thankfully, there are several opportunities to see him daily in the parks.

 Besides, it’s perfectly okay to get excited about seeing the one and only Santa, especially while in Walt Disney World!

-Each of the Walt Disney World parks is currently offering an opportunity to see Santa Claus from a distance at various times throughout the day.
+Each of the Walt Disney World parks offers an opportunity to see Santa Claus from a distance at various times throughout the day.
 Those visiting during the 2020 Christmas season will not want to miss these offerings.

 Below we’ll go over the four places to see Santa at Disney in full detail.
-Additionally, at the very end of this review I’ll add in a few other options.
+Additionally, I’ll add a few other options at the end of this review.

 Santa at Disney’s Animal Kingdom

 First up, we’ll look for Santa at Disney’s Animal Kingdom.
 You may remember we covered character cruises in our Animal Kingdom Character reviews earlier this year.

 The cruises average about every 15 minutes or so throughout the day until sunset.
 However, there are periods where they break.
 So you might not see them for an hour or so at certain points of the day.
 There is no schedule.

 These “festive flotillas” cruise the Discovery Island River.
 The river circles the entire inside of Animal Kingdom park.
 Therefore you will be able to see and hear them from the majority of the walkways and bridges in the park.